-Hence organizations act as:
+Hence organisations act as:

-- middle level membership structures (such as confederations and federations and councils) whose membership consists of organizations sharing the same objectives (i.e. Pancyprian Con-Federation of Organisations for the Disabled, Pancyprian Federation of Associations for the Welfare of the Elderly, Federation of Environmental and Ecological Organisations of Cyprus, etc). - higher-level membership structures (such as national umbrella, coordinative bodies/councils) whose membership consists of both standard and middle level membership structure organizations.
+- middle level membership structures (such as confederations and federations and councils) whose membership consists of organisations sharing the same objectives (i.e. Pancyprian Con-Federation of Organisations for the Disabled, Pancyprian Federation of Associations for the Welfare of the Elderly, Federation of Environmental and Ecological Organisations of Cyprus, etc). - higher-level membership structures (such as national umbrella, coordinative bodies/councils) whose membership consists of both standard and middle level membership structure organizations.

 This rich landscape of volunteering structures engages volunteers in different ways to achieve diverse purposes.
-The forms of volunteering performed in most structures may take different forms, for example, administrative/leadership volunteering (volunteers as board members and leaders), grass-root volunteering
+The forms of volunteering performed in most structures may take different forms, for example, administrative/leadership volunteering (volunteers as board members and leaders), grass-root volunteering (volunteering in local/community projects), 'professional' level volunteering (highly skilled and trained volunteers who engage in demanding activities), campaign/advocacy volunteering etc.